dscoppelletti/GoogleAPIAvailable/README.md

 GoogleAPIAvailable
 ==================

-Bug in the the method `makeGooglePlayServicesAvailable` of the object `GoogleApiAvailability`.
+Problem in the the method `makeGooglePlayServicesAvailable` of the object `GoogleApiAvailability`.

 > You have to use a device (or an emulator) without Play Store or Google Play